-Three people received the Harvard Medal for outstanding service, and were publicly thanked by President Derek Bok, during the Harvard Alumni Association’s annual meeting on the afternoon of Commencement day.
+Three people received the Harvard Medal for outstanding service, and were publicly honored by President Drew Faust during the Harvard Alumni Association’s annual meeting on the afternoon of Commencement day.

 You might also like

 On antisemitism, “I have sought to confront hate while preserving free expression.”

 Harvard Kennedy School researchers on how to report pro-Israeli and pro-Palestinian protests accurately

 Harvard Chabad, IDF, and Bill Ackman screen October 7 Hamas footage

 First-years Ngozi Musa and Gabby Thomas help set the pace for track and field.